 As one of the 30 fastest growing tech companies in North America according to DeLoitte, Bench has proven its ability to simplify business bookkeeping.

-Bench accomplishes its goal of making “understanding finances simple, effortless, and affordable for everyone” with the automation of proprietary bookkeeping software, and a team of over 100 full-time bookkeepers are available to reconcile accounts and answer client questions.
+Bench accomplishes its goal of making “understanding finances simple, effortless, and affordable for everyone” with the automation of proprietary bookkeeping software, and a team of hundreds of full-time bookkeepers are available to reconcile accounts and answer client questions.

 How Bench Works